data-apis/scipy-2023-presentation/paper.rst

 Interchange Protocol
 --------------------

-*TODO: we can rephrase to emphasize interoperability and the desire to convert an array of one flavor to another flavor.
+*TODO (athan): we can rephrase to emphasize interoperability and the desire to convert an array of one flavor to another flavor.
 We should be able to cut down the content found in this section.*

 As discussed in the non-goals section, array libraries are not expected to support mixing arrays from other libraries.
 Instead, there is an interchange